PhaserEditor2D/PhaserEditor2D-v3-docs/intro/pricing.rst

 Licensing and pricing
 ---------------------

 |PhaserEditor|_ is a commercial product.
-You can use it by free in small games.
+You can use it for free in small games.
 For projects with a bigger number of files, you should `purchase a license key <https://gumroad.com/l/phasereditor/>`_ and unlock the IDE.

-However, a huge part of the IDE is open source (MIT license) and you can modify it or use it in your own project.
+However, a huge part of the IDE is open-source (MIT license) and you can modify it or use it in your own project.

 `Learn more about licensing and pricing <pricing.html>`_